-- 220. The following awards will be given to the owner of the winning horse for every class.
+- 280. TITLES RESERVED.
+The following titles shall be reserved for exclusive use by NSBA: NSBA WORLD CHAMPIONSHIP SHOW, NSBA WORLD CHAMPION HORSE; and NSBA RESERVE WORLD CHAMPION HORSE; NSBA INTERNATIONAL CHAMPIONSHIP SHOW, NSBA INTERNATIONAL CHAMPION HORSE and NSBA RESERVE INTERNATIONAL CHAMPION HORSE; and NSBA NATIONAL CHAMPION HORSE; and NSBA NATIONAL CHAMPION HORSE and NSBA RESERVE NATIONAL CHAMPION HORSE. - 300.
+CLASS AWARDS.
+The following awards will be given to the owner of the winning horse for every class.
 Awards are provided by the NSBA. - a) For classes with \$500-\$999 in guaranteed added money NSBA plaque. - b) For Western classes with \$1,000-\$1,999 in guaranteed added money C.R.
-Morrison Pewter trophy. - c) For Hunter classes with \$1,000-\$1,999 in guaranteed added money - NSBA Hunter Under Saddle Pewter trophy. - d) For Western classes with \$2,000 or more in guaranteed added money - C.R.
-Morrison Bronze trophy.

-e) For Hunter classes with \$,2000 or more in guaranteed added money - NSBA Hunter Under Saddle Bronze trophy.
+Morrison Pewter trophy. - c) For Hunter classes with \$1,000-\$1,999 in guaranteed added money NSBA Hunter Under Saddle Pewter trophy. - d) For Western classes with \$2,000 or more in guaranteed added money C.R.
+Morrison Bronze trophy. - e) For Hunter classes with \$2000 or more in guaranteed added money - NSBA Hunter Under Saddle Bronze trophy. - 301.
+ACHIEVEMENT AWARDS.
+The NSBA has established a program to recognize the achievement of horses by presenting a certificate to indicate the levels attained.

-ACHIEVEMENT AWARDS

-221. The NSBA has established a program to recognize the achievement of horses by presenting a certificate to indicate the levels attained.